Are you bored with your all-inclusive vacations? Did you ever picture yourself exploring the totally out of this world

 This day you can get away with only a short drive (yay!).
 But there are plenty of activities around Isafjordur that you may enjoy.

-They include visiting fishing villages of Suðureyri, Flateyri.
-Taking food tours, cooking classes and learning the secrets of Viking sushi.
+They include visiting the fishing villages of Suðureyri, Flateyri, taking food tours, cooking classes and learning the secrets of Viking sushi.
 All the info is here.

 Day 12 – on the edge of Europe

-You might have been missing waterfalls by now, right?
+You might be missing waterfalls by now, right?

 There is one that you should not miss in the West Fjords and that is Dynjandi Waterfall (also known as Fjallfoss).
 It’s your first stop of the day and it’s of course unique and worth visiting.

-If you want, you can also visit Látrabjarg, Europe’s most western point.
+If you want to, you can also visit Látrabjarg, Europe’s most western point.
 It is an enormous bird cliff that is also a home for puffins, adorable birds that are so close, you can almost touch them!

-Beware, that you do need a 4WD normally to reach it!
+Beware, you do need a 4WD normally to reach it!

-Find out on this link which way to take next and all the extra info you’ll need:
+Find out in this link which way to go next and all the extra info you’ll need:

 Days 13-14: The North Of Reykjavik